maia-s/sdl3-sys-rs/sdl3-image-sys/README.md

 | `debug-impls` | Implement the `Debug` trait for most SDL_image types. |

 ## Recent changes

+- next:
+    - Fix an issue where creating symlinks after a build could fail.

 - 0.2.0:
     - Update sdl3-sys to 0.5.0